Fasoracetam

 Fasoracetam (INN) is an experimental drug of the racetam group which was never marketed.
 It is a putative nootropic that failed to show sufficient efficacy in clinical trials for vascular dementia.
 The drug was also subsequently repurposed for treatment of a variety of other conditions, such as attention deficit hyperactivity disorder (ADHD), but effectiveness for ADHD was disappointing and development of fasoracetam for most other conditions has been discontinued as well.
 In any case, it remains under development for treatment of DiGeorge syndrome.
+In addition to its clinical development, fasoracetam is sold online and used non-medically as a nootropic.

 Pharmacology

 Fasoracetam appears to modulate and stimulate all three groups of metabotropic glutamate receptors (mGluRs).
 It has been found to improve certain aspects of cognitive function in rodent studies.
 The drug is orally bioavailable and is excreted mostly unchanged in urine.

 Chemistry

 Fasoracetam is a racetam and a derivative of pyroglutamic acid.

 History

 Fasoracetam was developed in the late 1980s.
 It was discovered by scientists at the Japanese pharmaceutical company Nippon Shinyaku, which brought it through Phase 3 clinical trials for vascular dementia, and abandoned it due to lack of efficacy.
 Subsequently, fasoracetam was repurposed for treatment of ADHD and other indications.

 Scientists at Children's Hospital of Philadelphia led by Hakon Hakonarson have studied fasoracetam's potential use in attention deficit hyperactivity disorder.
 Hakonarson's company neuroFix tried to bring the drug to market for this use; neuroFix acquired Nippon Shinyaku's clinical data as part of its efforts. neuroFix was acquired by Medgenics in 2015.
 Medgenics changed its name to Aevi Genomic Medicine in 2016.

 Clinical trials in adolescents with ADHD who also have mGluR mutations started in 2016.
 While fasoracetam may be effective in the treatment of ADHD in people with specific mGluR mutations, these represent around 10% of total ADHD cases, and fasoracetam is likely ineffective in all other cases.
 Studies showing improvements in cognitive function from fasoracetam have exclusively been done on rodents.